AmoebeLabs/swiss-army-knife-card-manual/docs/basics/entity-state-converters.md

 ```

 ### Convert kW to Watt
+The DSMR Reader plugin reports power usage in kW.
+In some cases it is nicer to have this in Watts, so multiply the state's entity by 1000.

 !!!
 Info "Don't forget to adjust units and decimals if you use this converter"

 ```yaml linenums="1" hl_lines="5-7"